axe MCP Server

 - Verify network connectivity for Docker image downloads

-- Ensure docker has enough memory by running a docker system prune
+- Ensure Docker has enough memory by running a docker system prune

 Getting Help